 - Orange twist (optional)

-- 1. When you’re getting ready to serve this cocktail, rinse some fluted glasses and stick them straight into the freezer to get frosty cold.
+- 1. When you’re anticipating making this cocktail, rinse some fluted glasses and stick them straight in the freezer to get frosty cold .

 Hungry for more?
 Chow down on these:

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!